Phil Olaleye

 Phil Olaleye is a United States politician and the former executive director of a non-profit educational foundation.

-He was elected on November 8, 2022 as a legislator at the 2022 US midterm elections representing Georgia House of Representatives District 59 under the Democratic Party, and he took office on January 9, 2023.
+He was elected on November 8, 2022, as a legislator at the 2022 US midterm elections representing Georgia House of Representatives District 59 under the Democratic Party, and he took office on January 9, 2023.

 Early life and education

 Phil grew up in Stone Mountain, Georgia.
-In 2007, he received his first degree from Duke University and in 2014 he earned his Master's degree in public policy from the Harvard Kennedy School of Government.
+In 2007, he received his first degree from Duke University and in 2014 he earned his master's degree in public policy from the Harvard Kennedy School of Government.
+He also served as a United States Peace Corps volunteer in the Philippines.